-The following example shows how to use a PageReference object to retrieve a query string parameter in the current page URL.
-In this example, the getAccount method references the id query string parameter:
+This example shows how to use a PageReference object to retrieve a query string parameter in the current page URL.
+In this example, the getAccount method references the id query string parameter.

-The following page markup calls the getAccount method from the controller above:
+This page markup calls the getAccount method from that controller.